 - There are different approaches in how to structure this process.
 One option used often is the following: - I. Establishing a highly inter-ministerial senior steering committee to guide and direct the process - Creating a small 'special commission', 'task force' or 'working group' which will coordinate all planning activities. - 3.
-Hold planning and information meetings with stakeholders - 4.
+Hold planning and information meetings with stakeholders and particularly with the irrigation water users - 4.
 Setting Special issue groups to focus on the resolution of key issues which demand more in-depth analysis, negotiation and mobilization of support.